As tax season approaches, many beginners (like yourself) may find themselves feeling overwhelmed by the complexities of filing taxes.

 What is an Itemized Deduction?

 An itemized deduction is an eligible expense that you can claim on your federal income tax return that may decrease your taxable income.
+This happens when your total itemized deductions exceed the amount of your standard.

 Common Types of Itemized Deductions: